luancedev/luancedev/README.md

 # Hi, I'm Luis Angel Chavez 👋

-Frontend developer focused on building clean and functional web apps with React and TypeScript.
+Web developer focused on building clean and functional web apps with React and TypeScript.

 ---